moj-analytical-services/rpackage_training/README.md

 Licencing code is essential as it sets out how others can use it.
 You can read more about licencing [here](https://r-pkgs.org/license.html).
-The work-product of civil servants falls under [Crown copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/) and usually requires and Open Government Licence but for open source software we have the [option to use other open source licences](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/open-government-licence/open-software-licences/).
+The work-product of civil servants falls under [Crown copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/) and usually requires an Open Government Licence but for open source software we have the [option to use other open source licences](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/open-government-licence/open-software-licences/).
 The
 [MIT licence](https://opensource.org/license/mit/) is a common choice and can be added to your package using: